Interesting Facts for Kids

 - Currency: 1 Real=100 centavos

 - History: The country was inhabited by mainly semi-nomadic tribes before the arrival of the colonialists.
 The land was claimed by Portuguese and settlers founded the colony in 1532. by the 17th centre sugar cane was the main export and the slave trade brought many African slaves to the country.
 The Brazilian gold rush attracted many fortune seekers to the country.
 Brazil declared independence from Portugal in 1822, this was officially recognised by the Portuguese only three years later!
 Brazil was ruled by various Brazilian Emperors until in 1889 it was finally declared a republic.
-Brazil has a female president since 2011, Dilma Rousseff.
+Brazil's president is Michel Temer since August 2016.

 Brazil Facts: Geography